Ricky Moore (chef): Career

 Following his culinary education, Moore interned and worked in commercial kitchens in Asia (Singapore), Europe, the Middle East, and North America.
 Restaurants have included Charlie Trotter's, Equinox and Frontera Grill, IndeBleu, Le Tarbouche, Lespinasse, Tru (Chicago), and Vidalia.
 In France, Moore worked at Apicius with Jean-Pierre Vigato and Le Violin d'Ingres with Christian Constant in Paris, as well as Le Cerf with Michel Husser in Alsace.
 He also worked Cuisine of India with Shishir Sharma in Toronto.
 In New York, he interned at Daniel in Manhattan and the Westchester Country Club in the Hudson Valley.
 In North Carolina, he worked at Glasshalfull in Carrboro and was the first executive chef at Giorgio's in Cary.

 Moore has been an instructor at the Washburne Culinary Institute's Parrot Cage Restaurant and executive chef of Kimpton Hotels & Restaurants' South Water Kitchen.
 He was executive chef of Agraia in Washington, D.C., as of 2007.
 Moore competed against Michael Symon on Iron Chef America, and has been featured in the magazines Garden & Gun, Our State, and Travel + Leisure.
 He is the owner of Saltbox Seafood Joint, which originally opened in Durham, North Carolina in 2012.
 Moore published his first cookbook (Saltbox Seafood Joint Cookbook) in 2019.
 According to Tina Adkins of the Sun Journal, the book has 60 recipes "celebrating his coastal culinary heritage".
 He also filmed the documentary miniseries The Hook for the public broadcasting network PBS North Carolina.

 Moore was named a "local food champion" by the North Carolina Local Food Council in 2019.
 In 2020, he was a James Beard Foundation Award semi-finalist in the Best Chef: Southeast category.
 He also received $25,000 as part of the foundation's '#EatItForward' campaign for Black-owned restaurateurs.
 Moore won the James Beard Foundation Award for Best Chef: Southeast in 2022.
 Additionally, he has been named "Best Chef in the Triangle" by Indy Week.

+In 2025, Moore was named a semifinalist of the James Beard Foundation's Outstanding Chef award.